A key departure, a lawsuit: Just another dramatic week at Uber.

 The complaint alleges Kalanick's motive was to pack the board with allies, eventually paving the way for him to return as Uber's CEO.
 Two of those seats remain unfilled.

-Benchmark said they never would have granted Kalanick control over the additional seats had they been aware of the "gross mismanagement of Uber and several other significant matters."
+Benchmark said it never would have granted Kalanick control over the additional seats had it been aware of the "gross mismanagement of Uber and several other significant matters."

-Benchmark has a 20 percent stake in voting rights, according to the lawsuit.
+Benchmark has a 20 percent stake in the company's voting rights, according to the lawsuit.
 The privately-held Uber is believed to be worth approximately $70 billion.

 A representative for Kalanick said the lawsuit is "completely without merit and riddled with lies and false allegations."